 - 1. Open the Control Panel and double-click Add Hardware - 2.
 Once the Hardware Wizard opens, click Next - 3.
 Select Yes, I have already connected the hardware, click Next - 4.
-Scroll to the bottom of the list, select Add a new hardware device and click Next - 5.
+Scroll to the bottom of the list, select Add a new hardware device, click Next - 5.
 Select Install the hardware that I manually select from a list (Advanced), click Next - 6.
 Select Network adapters, click Next - 7.
-Select Microsoft & Microsoft Loopback Adapter, click Next
+Select Microsoft & Microsoft Loopback Adapter, click Next as shown below

 - 1. Open the Control Panel and double-click Network Connections - 2.
-Right click the new loopback adapter and select Properties
+Right-click the new loopback adapter and select Properties - 3.
+Un-check all items except Internet Protocol (TCP/IP) as shown below

-- 3. Un-check all items except Internet Protocol (TCP/IP) - 4.
-Select Internet Protocol (TCP/IP), click Properties and configure the IP address to be the same as the Virtual Server (VIP), e.g. 192.168.2.20/24
+4. Select Internet Protocol (TCP/IP), click Properties and configure the IP address and mask to be the same as the Virtual Server (VIP), e.g. 192.168.2.20/24 as shown below

-5. Click Advanced and change the Interface Metric to 254 (This stops the adapter responding to ARP requests).
+5. Click Advanced, un-check Automatic metric and change Interface metric to 254 as shown below, this prevents the adapter responding to ARP requests for the VIP address

-- 6. Click OK on the Advanced and TCP/IP popup windows, then click Close save the new settings - 7.
-Now repeat the above process for all other Windows 2000 / 2003 real servers - For Windows server 2003 SP1 & above, if you have enabled the built-in firewall, you will need to create an exception to enable access to the web server.
+- 6. Click OK on Advanced Settings & TCP/IP Properties, then click Close on Connection Properties to save and apply the new settings - 7.
+Now repeat the above process for all other Windows 2003 real servers

+For Windows server 2003 SP1 & later, if you have enabled the built-in firewall, you will need to create an exception to enable access to the web server.
 This exception by default will allow traffic on both the network and loopback adapters.

-Resolving ARP issues for Windows server 2008 / 2012 (applies to DR mode only)
+Resolving ARP issues for Windows server 2008 (applies to DR mode only)

 The basic concept is the same as for Windows 2000 / 2003.
 However, additional steps are required to set the strong / weak host behavior.
 This is used to either block or allow interfaces receiving packets destined for a different interface on the same server.
+As with Windows 2000 / 2003, If the real server is included in multiple VIPs, you can add additional IP addresses to the loopback adapter that correspond to each VIP.